Scott Nesbitt Interview with Stewart Mader on Wikis

 Scott touched on many angles I didn't cover and went more in depth.
 Here are several things that struck me:

-Stewart's Wikipatterns site shows wiki practices and techniques that work well in organizations.
+- Stewart's Wikipatterns site shows wiki practices and techniques that work well in organizations.
 It's a wiki that anyone can contribute to.
 Initially he started with about 30 patterns (best practices), and through the community influence expanded to more than 100.

-Stewart is so enthusiastic about wikis that he posts his slides and talks on his site because, although someone could conceivably steal his Powerpoints, he feels the benefit of gaining a new wiki convert through the Powerpoint theft is worth it.
+- Stewart is so enthusiastic about wikis that he posts his slides and talks on his site because, although someone could conceivably steal his Powerpoints, he feels the benefit of gaining a new wiki convert through the Powerpoint theft is worth it.

-Stewart wrote his Wikipatterns book using a wiki, and the editors loved it because they could quickly see Stewart's progress in writing the book.
+- Stewart wrote his Wikipatterns book using a wiki, and the editors loved it because they could quickly see Stewart's progress in writing the book.
 Stewart was also able to write the chapters he felt like writing (rather than proceeding chronologically).
 And because he travels a lot, the web-based wiki allowed him to write from anywhere he had Internet access.

-Stewart uses the term "security guards" to describe people in organizations who are defensive about contributing to wikis -- they spend their energy keeping information from others.
+- Stewart uses the term "security guards" to describe people in organizations who are defensive about contributing to wikis -- they spend their energy keeping information from others.
 His argument to these people is that hiding information makes them less powerful than sharing it, because when you share information, you demonstrate your knowledge and allow others to build on it.
 People begin to seek you out because they perceive you as an expert on a subject.
 You make your expertise visible.

 - A lot of people aren't familiar with the term "wiki," even though wikis have been around since 1995.
 When this happens, try calling the wiki a "collaborative space."
 By the way, wiki means "quick" in Hawaiian.
 The unconventional name reflects the unconventional technology.
 And it is quick to write, edit, and publish content on a wiki.

-Stewart's strategy for wiki adoption in organizations is to start small and restrict wiki access to a limited group of people until the demand rises from the outside.
+- Stewart's strategy for wiki adoption in organizations is to start small and restrict wiki access to a limited group of people until the demand rises from the outside.
 He says many organizations make a wrong move by opening wiki permissions to everyone at once.

-Stewart says that big companies often invest in expensive, complex authoring tools/systems.
+- Stewart says that big companies often invest in expensive, complex authoring tools/systems.
 Employees resist adopting these new tools because of the learning curve.
 In contrast, people are much more willing to embrace a technology that's simple.

 Overall, while the wiki does have some limitations, wikis present such a major collaborative, community-based shift in the way organizations work that the benefits far outweigh any disadvantages.
 Stewart said he can't think of any organization that couldn't benefit in some way from a wiki.

 I'm a technical writer based in the California San Francisco Bay area.
-Topics I write about on this blog include the following technical communication topics: Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, and certificate programs.
-I'm interested in information design, API documentation, visual communication, information architecture and findability, and more.
-If you're a professional or aspiring technical writer, be sure to subscribe to email updates using the form above.
+In this blog, I write about topics related to technical communication — Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, academics, and more.
+I'm interested in , API documentation, visual communication, information architecture and findability, and more.
+If you're a technical writer of any kind (progressional, transitioning, student), be sure to subscribe to email updates using the form above.
 You can learn more about me here.
 You can also contact me with questions.